 Chris Father was one of 41 that were killed.

-Chris Grant a former Newark Town Mayor 1991 – 1992 his Father was one of them that died in the are raid.
+Chris Grant a former Newark Town Mayor 1991 – 1992 his Father was one of them that died in the air raid.

 The Sacrifices Of War – Newark Commemoration

-Frederick Mann was killed at Ransome and Marles air raid from Balderton
+41 were killed at Ransome and Marles air raid

 Holy Trinity Academy Newark Taking time to Remember Them